Buffett says would pursue big Berkshire stock buyback if warranted

-OMAHA, Neb., April 30 Warren Buffett on Saturday said the odds were "extremely high" that his Berkshire Hathaway Inc would buy back "a lot" of its stock if the price fell below 1.2 times book value, a level it recently approached.
+OMAHA, Neb.
+Warren Buffett on Saturday said the odds were "extremely high" that his Berkshire Hathaway Inc would buy back "a lot" of its stock if the price fell below 1.2 times book value, a level it recently approached.

 Speaking at Berkshire's annual shareholder meeting in Omaha, Nebraska, Buffett also said he would consider raising the threshold "a little" if he found Berkshire with so much money that it "burns a hole in your pocket."